Estes Kefauver: Kefauver committee

 In 1950, Kefauver headed a U.S. Senate committee investigating organized crime.
 The committee, officially known as the Senate Special Committee to Investigate Crime in Interstate Commerce, was popularly known as the Kefauver committee or the Kefauver hearings.
 The committee held hearings in fourteen cities and heard testimony from over 600 witnesses.
-Many of the witnesses were high-profile crime bosses, including such well-known names as Willie Moretti, Joe Adonis, and Frank Costello, the latter making himself famous by refusing to allow his face to be filmed during his questioning and then staging a much-publicized walkout.
+Many of the witnesses were high-profile crime bosses, including such well-known names as Willie Moretti, Joe Adonis, and Frank Costello, the last making himself famous by refusing to allow his face to be filmed during his questioning and then staging a much-publicized walkout.
 A number of politicians also appeared before the committee and saw their careers ruined.
 Among them were former Governor Harold G. Hoffman of New Jersey and Mayor William O'Dwyer of New York City.

 The committee's hearings, which were televised live, just as many Americans were first buying televisions, made Kefauver nationally famous and introduced many Americans to the concept of a criminal organization known as the Mafia for the first time.
 In fact, in 1951, Kefauver appeared as a celebrity guest on the new game show What's My Line? discussing the hearings briefly with the panel, showing how popular these hearings were with early television viewers.

 Although the hearings boosted Kefauver's political prospects, they helped to end the twelve-year Senate career of Democratic Majority Leader Scott Lucas.
 In a tight 1950 reelection race against former Illinois Representative Everett Dirksen, Lucas urged Kefauver to keep his investigation away from an emerging Chicago police scandal until after election day, but Kefauver refused.
 Election-eve publication of stolen secret committee documents hurt the Democratic Party in Cook County, cost Lucas the election, and gave Dirksen national prominence as the man who defeated the Senate majority leader.

 1952 election

 In the 1952 presidential election, Kefauver ran for the Democratic Party's presidential nomination.
-Campaigning in his coonskin cap, often by dogsled, Kefauver won in an electrifying victory in the New Hampshire primary, defeating President Harry S. Truman, the sitting president of the United States.
+In the opening New Hampshire primary, he campaigned against incumbent president Harry S Truman.
+He wore his coonskin cap, sometimes going by dogsled through the snow.
+Kefauver won in an electrifying victory.
 Truman then withdrew his bid for re-election.

-Kefauver won 12 of the 15 primaries in 1952, losing three to "favorite son" candidates.
+Kefauver won 12 of the 15 primaries in 1952, losing two to "favorite son" candidates and Florida to leading Southern Democrat Richard Russell.
 He received 3.1 million votes, while the eventual 1952 Democratic presidential nominee, Illinois governor Adlai Stevenson, got only 78,000 votes.
 But primaries were not, at that time, the main method of delegate selection for the national convention.
 Kefauver entered the convention with a few hundred votes still needed for a majority of the delegates.